-Although, for a company that has ceased trading or which is failing, a Director may think of ignoring this, the outcome of such action will almost certainly affect you personally.
-Please click here for brief details of some of the personal risks a Director may face by operating a policy of non-payment of HMRC and/or not filing returns and ignoring correspondence.
+Although, for a company that has ceased trading or which is failing, a director may think of ignoring this, the outcome of such action will almost certainly affect you personally with claims by HMRC or claims by liquidators and administrators.
+It might even lead to you being disqualified as acting as a director.

 At Francis Wilks & Jones we have considerable experience of negotiations with HMRC, including accelerated payment notices, personal liability notices, VAT security or any other claim – including appeals to tax tribunals or insolvency claims by liquidators and defending director disqualification claims.